-Yeah, it’s not always easy to convince your management to take meaningful action.
+It’s not always easy to convince your management to take meaningful action.
 Even when the workforce, the market and the projected costs are on your side.
-We have shortlisted of five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action in your company upstairs.
+We have shortlisted five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action in your company upstairs.

-In the head of a CEO, sustainability means: consulting, audit, longterm and big investment.
-Your mission will be to change their mind, firstly because climate change is everyone business, secondly because in 2020 sustainable actions for companies are accessible, affordable and impactful.
+In the head of a CEO, sustainability is often synonymous with consulting, audit and large long term investment.
+Your mission will be to change their mind, firstly because climate change is everyone’s business, and secondly because in 2020 sustainable action for companies is accessible, beneficial and impactful.

-1. Reduce cost and maximize profit (yeah you can do so by being sustainable)
+1. Reduce cost and maximize profit (by being sustainable)

 On top of saving money, you could also maximize your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.

 2. Become an industry leader and gain market share

-In Sweden, there was a 9% fall in domestic flights and a 4% drop overall in 2019 due to the increase in the “flight shame”.
-What was the answer of the flight companies?
-Offsetting.
-Easyjet in November 2019 become the first airline company to offset the total of their carbon footprint, followed by many others (British airways, Quantas which has also zero-waste flight, delta, Air France, Air Canada, Air Blue, Jet start…).
+This ambitious move was followed by many others (British airways, Quantas which has also zero-waste flight, delta, Air France, Air Canada, Air Blue, Jet start…).
 Individuals acting collectively have the power to create change.
 When a leader of an industry commits publically to sustainability, all the competitors have to follow, it’s still time for your company to jump in the train of sustainability!

-Sadly at the moment, too few companies are taking actions to regenerate our planet, yet the movement is growing faster each year.
-A survey by The Boston Consulting Group found out in 2018 that only 13% of companies were acting decisively by setting reduction target and reducing concretly their carbon footprint.
+At the moment, too few companies are taking actions to regenerate our planet, yet the movement is growing faster each year.
+A survey by The Boston Consulting Group found out in 2018 that only 13% of companies were acting decisively by setting reduction targets and reducing concretely their carbon footprint.

 3. Improve your image as an employer